An Index of Physical Vulnerability to Climate Change

 The Physical Vulnerability to Climate Change Index (PVCCI) measures climate shocks and the exposure of countries (National PVCCI) and their territories (Subnational PVCCI) to these shocks.

-Freely available, the PVCCI measures the geophysical risks faced by countries as a result of climate change.
-The index is structural in nature, as it relies on exogenous factors that are independent of the countries' present policies, and, therefore, can be used as a criterion for allocating resources dedicated to adaptation to climate change.
+The PVCCI measures the geophysical risks faced by countries as a result of climate change.
+The index is structural in nature, as it relies on exogenous factors that are independent of the countries' current policies.
+Therefore, it can be used in the definition of the multidimensional vulnerability index.

-The PVCCI is calculated for 191 countries; and to highlight the heterogeneity of the physical vulnerability of territories to climate change, a disaggregated PVCCI at the sub-national level has recently been calculated (Goujon, Santoni and Wagner, 2022).
+The PVCCI is calculated for 191 countries.
+To highlight the heterogeneity of the physical vulnerability of territories to climate change, a disaggregated PVCCI at the sub-national level has recently been calculated (Goujon, Santoni and Wagner, 2022).

 Copyright